Why am I not losing weight on Noom? If you have wondered this, you are not alone. Keep reading for troubleshooting tips.

 Here are a variety of different ways that you can track progress:

 - Track your weight on the scale.
 But don’t obsess over it.
 Use it as a tool.
+If you are looking for a good scale, check out our guide on the best scales for weight loss.

 - Take progress photos.
 If the scale isn’t moving, take a look at progress photos and see how far you have come.